Bedrock-OSS/bedrock-wiki/docs/blocks/precise-interaction.md

 const BlockQuadrantInteractionComponent = {
     onPlayerInteract({ block, face, faceLocation }) {
         // Returns the selected area's index (0, 1, 2 or 3), or name if provided (e.g. "top_left").
-        // If no plain was selected, `undefined` is retured. const selectedQuadrant = quadrants.getSelected({
+        // If no plain was selected, `undefined` is returned. const selectedQuadrant = quadrants.getSelected({
             face,
             faceLocation,